 We like to serve an appropriate selection of accompaniments to our perfectly paired cheese and condiments.
 Here are a few standards that will make your cheese course stand out.

-- Olives: Put out a variety of sizes, textures and flavors.
+• Olives: Serve a variety of sizes, textures and flavors.

-You will be impressed at how well all of the items on your cheese plate play off of each other.
-You might even consider making a meal of your cheese course by offering charcuterie and hearty breads, making sure that you have enough cheese and condiments for your guests to have their fill.
-Add a lively discussion of what pairs best with what, some good complementary wines, and you may have an event that people will be talking about for a long time.
+You’ll be impressed at how well all of the items on your cheese plate play off of each other.
+You can make a brunch or lunch of the cheese course by adding charcuterie.
+Add a lively discussion of what pairs best with what and some complementary wines, and you may have an event that people will be talking about for a long time.